jerjjj/android_device_xiaomi_merlinx/README.md

-the source code from mt6768Team,I only revise some code

 The Xiaomi Redmi Note 9 (codenamed _"merlinx"_) is an entry-level smartphone from Xiaomi announced in April 2020.

 ## Device specifications